Angela Hucles: Club career

-International
+International career

 With the United States Women's National Team, Hucles won two Olympic gold medals and finished third in two World Cups.
 She made her first appearance for the United States on April 27, 2002, against Finland.
 She went on to appear in 109 total matches for the United States, with her last appearance on July 22, 2009, against Canada.

 Hucles was a member of the U.S. squad at the 2003 FIFA Women's World Cup but did not play in the tournament due to a shin injury.
 She was a member of the gold medal-winning United States team for the 2004 Summer Olympics, appearing in two games in Athens.
 At the 2007 FIFA Women's World Cup, she was a member of the USA squad but did not get any playing time.
 However, her biggest role with the United States came in the 2008 Summer Olympics in Beijing.
 Hucles was expected to play a backup role with the squad, but an injury to Abby Wambach forced Hucles into a starting position.
 She responded by scoring four goals, including two against Japan in the semi-finals.
 Her efforts helped the United States to the gold medal, and she finished second only to Cristiane in goals scored.

 On October 16, 2009, Hucles announced her retirement from both club and international soccer.